gravitational/careers/challenges/platform/README.md

 <br />
 Note: These levels are used as a guide, not every engineer specifically matches every skill in every focus area of the guide.
 Higher level engineers are expected to have a broader set of skills than junior team members.
 Engineers that focus on certain disciplines do not require as broad an area of skills, such as team members focussing on Tooling may not require as deep network understanding.
 All team members are expected to meet Communications, Security, Oncall, and Operations requirements.
 <br />
-Note: Our production and operational focussed culture is very new and under development
+Note: Our production and operational culture is still new, and you will be expected to help us shape it